jakob-bagterp/timer-for-python/docs/user-guide/humanised-output.md

 ---

 # Humanised Output
+## What Is Humanised Time?
-Timer for Python supports time measurement from nanoseconds to days.
+Timer for Python supports measurement of time from nanoseconds to days.

 But.
-If the Timer runs for several minutes, it doesn't make sense to display the output time in milliseconds.
-And similarly if it runs for hours, it doesn't make sense to display the output time in seconds.
+If a program runs for a minute, it doesn't make sense to display the output time in 60,000 milliseconds.
+And similarly if it runs an hour, it doesn't make sense to display the output time in 3,600 seconds.

-Therefore, the output is "humanised" so it's easier to read.
-Examples:
+Therefore, the output of Timer is _humanised_ so it's easier to read.

+## Examples
+How different time ranges may appear in the terminal:

 ```text title=""
 Elapsed time: 123 nanoseconds